 “What are you reading, Fawkes?” asked Monica.

 “The news,” he answered.
-“I’ll look for a video of it.
-You need to hear this.”
+“I’ll look for a video of it.”

 Dr. Fawkes pressed a button on his computer and a female voice filled the air:

-“General Kellegher, it’s been two years already since the end of what people are now calling the Japanese Holocaust.
-We are wondering: when will you re-reinstate the government?”
+“General Kellegher, it’s been two years since the end of what people are now calling the Japanese Holocaust.
+We’re wondering: when will you re-reinstate the government?”

-“I know people want to return to their normal lives, but right now that is impossible,” answered General Kellegher.
+“I know people want to return to their normal lives, but that’s impossible at the moment,” answered General Kellegher.
 “We must face the terrible crimes this nation committed against Japan.
-Right now, we are focusing on helping them get back on their feet as we also restructure our government.
+Right now, we’re focusing on helping them get back on their feet as we also restructure our government.
 Martial law will stay a little longer.
 Don’t forget, our elected politicians ordered the massacre of millions of Japanese people.
 They made us do it by using misinformation and manipulating the media.
 It’s time for a new approach.”

 “A dictatorship?
 Led by you?” asked the reporter with an edge of sarcasm to her voice.